 the legendary Neiman Marcus Cookie

 Hi there!
 It’s Fiona from Just So Tasty and today I’m stopping in to share this recipe for Neiman Marcus cookies.
 Neiman Marcus chocolate chip cookies are world famous.
 They’re big, buttery, filled with chocolate chips and definitely remind you of something you get at a fancy bakery.

-To be 100% honest, I’ve never really shopped on Neiman Marcus.
+To be 100% honest, I’ve never really shopped at Neiman Marcus.
 There isn’t one nearby where I live, so I don’t know much about them.
-But when I was on vacation – I stopped by one of their stores to visit the cafe and try one of these chocolate chip cookies.
+But when I was on vacation, I stopped by one of their stores to visit the cafe and try one of these chocolate chip cookies.
 It was definitely delicious, and made me super curious to learn how to make them at home.